A Brief History Of Serverless

 For example, with BuildPacks developers don’t even need to make a Dockerfile anymore.
 When integrated into a GitOps pipeline, serverless development becomes a breeze.

 There have also been a lot of expansion in terms of building serverless platforms on top of Kubernetes.
+For example, Microsoft donated KEDA to the CNCF which is a serverless layer that you can install on top of Kubernetes.
 I expect as time progresses, we will see even more forms of automation around serverless containers that will simplify deployment.

 We are still very much in the early days of this paradigm shift.
 I would be lying to you if I told you that every enterprise application today was now serverless.
 We still have a ways to go but due to the shift in using containers, I anticipate that we will start to see an acceleration in the adoption of serverless containers in the coming years.